300 AD to 1306

 suddenly put to flight by his enemies with only a few of his aides to

 under a holly tree while William stood guard.
-This event is alleged to
+This event is alleged to be

 the source of the Irvine coat of arms.
 Holly leaves are now a prominent